peteroupc/peteroupc.github.io/random.md

 <a id=GPU_Programming_Environments></a>
 ### GPU Programming Environments

-In general, GL Shading Language (GLSL) and other programming environments designed for execution on a graphics processing unit (GPU)&mdash;
+In general, GL Shading Language (GLSL) and other programming environments designed for execution on a graphics processing unit (GPU) are stateless (they take data in and give data out without storing any state themselves), so random number generators for such environments are often designed as [**hash functions**](#Hash_Functions), because their output is determined solely by the input rather than both the input and state (as with PRNGs).

-- have limited access to some system resources compared with other programming environments,
+However, some of the hash functions which have been written in GLSL give undesirable results in computers whose GPUs support only 16-bit binary floating point numbers and no other kinds of numbers, which makes such GPUs an important consideration when choosing a hash function.

-- are designed for parallel execution, and
+<a id=Resource_Constrained_Devices></a>
-- do not store state,
+### Resource-Constrained Devices

-so random number generators for such environments are often designed as [**hash functions**](#Hash_Functions), because their output is determined solely by the input rather than both the input and state (as with PRNGs).
-Moreover, some of the hash functions which have been written in GLSL give undesirable results in computers whose GPUs support only 16-bit binary floating point numbers and no other kinds of numbers, which makes such GPUs an important consideration when choosing a hash function.
+Unlike with mainstream computing devices such as desktops and smartphones, resource-constrained devices ("embedded" devices) are much less likely to have a cryptographic RNG available (Wetzels 2017)<sup>[**(19)**](#Note19)</sup>, although methods exist for implementing a cryptographic RNG on the Arduino (Peng 2017)<sup>[**(20)**](#Note20)</sup>

 <a id=Hash_Functions></a>
 ## Hash Functions